We reached the gym on Sixth Street. A well-manicured man in a fitted jogging suit stood inside by the door, waiting for something.

 “I’m sorry, but I don’t understand.”

 “Hmm, I see why I’m here.
 Your human shield.
-You need one human and at least one witch and one physical wolf, or you won’t last a single battle.”
-Gar explained as if I would suddenly nod my head in agreement.
+You need one human and at least one witch and one physical wolf, or you won’t last a single battle,” Gar explained as if I would suddenly nod.

 “Battle?
 This is a quiet college town full of everyday criminals.
 There’s nothing magical to fight and no witches.”
-I explained the reality calmly, but I could feel my chest begin to perspire.
+I explained reality calmly, but perspiration dotted my chest as the possibilities rolled in my mind.
+Reality may not be what I think.

 “Without a witch, I couldn’t go anywhere.
 There are many things you choose not to see.
 Your head stuck in this asshole.
 I’m surprised you’re still alive.”
 Gar grabbed his pipe and pushed it into a narrow pocket inside his leather coat.